Between NPS and PPF, which investment would you pick up for your retirement savings?

 PPF (Public Provident Fund) has been a traditional favourite for retirement savings.
 Backed by the Government, it carries no risk.
 The Government announces the interest rate every quarter.

-In this post, I shall compare PPF and NPS on various parameters and assess which product is better.
+In this post, I shall compare PPF and NPS on various parameters.
+You must decide which is a better product for you.

 1. Tax Treatment of NPS vs. PPF

 PPF is an EEE product.
-You get tax benefit for investment, interest earned is exempt from tax and the maturity amount is also tax-free.
-You get tax-benefit of up to Rs 1.5 lacs under Section 80C of the Income Tax Act.
+You get tax benefit for investment, interest earned is exempt from tax, and the maturity amount is also tax-free.
+You get tax-benefit of up to Rs 1.5 lacs per annum for investment under Section 80C of the Income Tax Act.

 2. Liquidity (Withdrawal and Exit options)